k2dp2k/Voron-UHP-200-Double-Mount/README.md

 # Voron-UHP-200-Double-Mount
 Mount for two Meanwell UHP-200 eg. 24V &amp; 48V to save room

+Both PSU´s will take the same room as the "standart" RSP-200-24

 A simple adapter for the original PCB Din Mounts to use two Meanwell UHP-200 side by side.

 BOM: